 This started the conversation rolling and soon other parents jumped on board.
 A current parent Matt even offered to design and build our library.
 After months of conversation, planning and building, we installed our free little library at the front of the building.

 Every Little Free Library is special.
 It is great to see all the unique designs all over town.
-FSM’s library has some interesting features too:
+FSMN’s library has some interesting features too:

 - It was designed and built with a bench for sitting.